-Building a Data-Driven Marketing Program in 2020
+Building a Data-Driven Marketing Program

 Now more than ever before, modern marketers are accessing data to demonstrate the value of their awareness and demand generation programs.
 In fact, 64% percent of marketing executives “strongly agree” that data-driven marketing is crucial to success in a hypercompetitive global economy.
 Going before the board or the executive team is a normal part of the marketing leader’s responsibility and in doing so, they must be able to show ROI, momentum, lessons learned and comprehension of what’s working and what’s not.

 Here are 5 ways that marketing leaders are leveraging marketing and sales data from Spiro to streamline efforts and improve overall results:

 It’s easy to go beyond the standard marketing reports that show leads generated, website traffic, email campaign results and more.
 With Spiro’s analytics capabilities, you can correlate marketing and sales data to provide a more holistic view into pipeline creation and revenue generation efforts.

 When you integrate Spiro and your marketing automation platform, you can build insightful reports showing:

 - Average sales cycle per marketing source